Anthony de Freitas: La Chaux-de-Fonds

 In June 2018, De Freitas joined Swiss Promotion League side La Chaux-de-Fonds.
 He left the club at the end of the season.

 Biel-Bienne

-In September 2019 it was confirmed that De Freitas had joined Swiss 1.
+In September 2019, it was confirmed that De Freitas had joined Swiss 1.
 Liga side FC Biel-Bienne on a contract for the rest of 2019.
 On 21 November, he extended his contract with the club until the summer 2020.
+He captained the club to the Swiss Cup final in the 2024–25 campaign, the first time in the competition's 100 year history that a third tier club had reached a final.
+He scored an own goal in the final, which ended in a 4–1 defeat to Basel.

 International career

 He was called up to play for the France under-20 team at the Jeux de la Francophonie; France did not qualify for the knockout stages after losing 3–0 to Congo in the group stage.

 Style of play

 Speaking in July 2016, de Freitas described himself as a "fighter".
 He can play across the midfield, and is also able to play at left-back.